 When nobody else is riding, some motorcyclists go ice racing.
 Ice racing looks like an oval dirt-track race, except it's run on ice.
 Ice racers also compete on grand prix-style courses with left and right turns.
 Racers modify a variety of machines to run on frozen lakes and ponds using off-road tires, often studded with hundreds of sheet-metal-style screws.

-The best compete at the AMA Ice Race Grand Championship every winter.
+The best compete at the AMA Ice Race National Championship.

-The AMA Ice Race Grand Championship features classes for riders from 4 years old to 50-plus competing on bikes that range from lightly modified off-road machines to full-on, purpose-built ice racers.
+The AMA Ice Race National Championship features classes for riders from 4 years old to 50-plus competing on bikes and ATVs that range from lightly modified off-road machines to full-on, purpose-built ice racers.
 Riders will battle for AMA National No. 1 plates in a number of classes.
-The top riders at the event also will compete for the AMA Ice Racer of the Year Award, given to the most impressive rider on the ice, while the youth riders will chase the honor of AMA Youth Ice Racer of the Year.

 In addition to racing for AMA National No. 1 plates at the AMA Ice Race Grand Championship, AMA members compete in local ice racing events every winter.
 Northern Indiana, Michigan, New York, Minnesota and Wisconsin are some of the premier locales for ice racing.